SynCap/num-ranges-js/README.md

 ### .remove(<Range>)

 Remove subrange from whole range.
-Intersected subranges whill be eliminated.
+Intersected subranges will be eliminated.

 ### .toString()